Understanding the mental health landscape in Wales

 Facts and figures about the mental health of children in Wales.

-Information and data on mental health and wellbeing in Wales is currently very limited.
+Information and data on mental health and wellbeing in Wales is currently limited.
 The National Health Survey for Wales asks adults to report if they have a mental disorder (of which 9% in 2018/19 said they did), but this may not capture the numbers of people with less acute mental health issues.

 In 2012, the Welsh government published their ‘Together for Mental Health’ strategy, a 10-year plan for improving mental health and wellbeing in Wales.
 As a result, around £600m is now invested in mental health services each year, more than any other service in the NHS.

-Children’s mental health in Wales
+Children and young people’s mental health in Wales

-Mental health is the issue most commonly raised with the Children’s Commissioner for Wales by children, young people, their parents and carers.
+Mental health is the issue most commonly raised with the Children’s Commissioner for Wales by children, young people, and their parents and carers.
 Mental health was also highlighted as a key priority for the Children Young People and Education Committee when they consulted on their work programme shortly after the last election in Wales in May 2016.

 In 2015, the Welsh government set up Together for Children and Young People, a multi-agency programme designed to improve mental health services for children.
 A report by the Children, Young People and Education Committee in 2018 suggested a number of changes to the programme, which has now been extended until 2022, in line with the country’s mental health strategy, Together for Mental Health.